davidson16807/languages/language-learning/README.txt

 Whenever a Spanish morpheme indicates that something is singular or plural, it can never represent that something is simultaneously singular *and* plural, that is to say, singular and plural are "mutually exclusive" concepts.
-We typically say in this way that singular and plural are tags within the "category" of number.
+We typically say in this way that singular and plural are tags within the "grammatical category" of number (which unfortunately conflicts with an existing concept, the mathematical category).
 However in another way of thinking, we can say that number is an "axis" within a parameter space that defines a subset of all semes.
-For the sake of brevity, we will therefore address this concept in code as a "tagaxis".
+For the sake of brevity, we will therefore address this concept of grammatical category in code as a "tagaxis".
 Tagaxes are disjoint sets of tags that define a parameter space of morphemes, so likewise we say episemaxes refer to disjoint sets of episemes that form a parameter space of sememes, likely one-to-one in relation to tagaxes.
-We find this concept of an axis is useful, and it can be applied broadly to any other "-etic" unit:
+We find this concept of an axis is broadly applicable to describe any other "-etic" unit.
+We withhold judgement for now as to whether it is useful in all cases for axes of "-etic" units to refer strictly to disjoint sets, however for now it is at the least very useful for them to refer to subsets that form parameter spaces:

-* *phonaxes*   are disjoint sets of phones whose product defines a parameter space of syllables (i.e. consonant, vowel, etc.)
+* *phonaxes*   are sets of phones whose product defines a parameter space of syllables (i.e. consonant, vowel, etc.)
-* *morphaxes*  are disjoint sets of morphs whose product defines larger grammatical constructions (e.g. noun, verb, suffix, prefix, etc.)
+* *morphaxes*  are sets of morphs whose product defines words and phrases (e.g. suffix, prefix, noun, verb, etc.)
-* *semaxes*    are disjoint sets of semes whose product defines larger constructs of meaning (e.g. meanings underlying noun, verb, suffix, prefix, etc.)
+* *semaxes*    are sets of semes whose product defines larger constructs of meaning (e.g. meanings underlying suffix, prefix, noun, verb, etc.)
-* *tagaxes*    are disjoint sets of tags whose product with other tagaxes defines a parameter space of morphemes (e.g. case, tense, aspect, number, gender, etc.)
+* *tagaxes*    are sets of tags whose product with other tagaxes defines a parameter space of morphemes (e.g. case, tense, aspect, number, gender, etc.)
-* *episemaxes* are disjoint sets of episemes whose product with other tagaxes defines a parameter space of semes (e.g. role, motion, meanings underlying tense, aspect, number, gender, etc.)
+* *episemaxes* are sets of episemes whose product with other tagaxes defines a parameter space of semes (e.g. semantic role, motion, meanings underlying tense, aspect, number, gender, etc.)

+It is then fairly trivial to use the suffix "-space" to refer to products formed over these axes:
+* *phonspace*   a space of syllables formed over a product of phonaxes
+* *morphspace*  a space of words or phrases formed over a product of morphaxes
+* *semspace*    a space of meanings formed over a product of semaxes
+* *tagspace*    a space of morphs formed over a product of tagaxes
+* *episemspace* a space of semes formed over a product of episemaxes

 The table defined in GLOSSARY.tsv compiles the definitions for all terms we introduce here for the project.